 Fiberglass is a plastic that is reinforced with glass fiber.
 If glass fiber sounds a little strange to you, you’re not alone.
-But glass strands were produced accidentally when someone directed compressed air towards molten glass.
-The little fibers are incredibly useful for reinforcing substances, and have since been used in swimming pools, airplanes, roofs, and aftermarket car parts.
+But glass strands were produced accidentally when someone directed compressed air toward molten glass.
+The little fibers are incredibly useful for reinforcing substances and have since been used in swimming pools, airplanes, roofs, and aftermarket car parts.
 Because the strands are so small, fiberglass is available in a variety of thicknesses.

 Because of its fragility full fiberglass bodies aren’t a realistic option, but adding a fiberglass body kit can allow you to lighten your car without compromising on safety.

 Because fiberglass is inexpensive and easy to make, there is a huge difference between "premium" fiberglass kits and some cheaper low-quality pieces.
 The low-quality parts have given fiberglass a bad reputation in terms of fit.
 A well-made fiberglass part should fit well.

 Polyurethane body parts tend to be inexpensive, and they offer the most flexibility of any of these materials.
 That means it’s easy to flex to create a perfect fit.
 The flexibility of polyurethane is also what gives it durability.
 Polyurethane parts will survive most minor accidents.